FredBaos/Local_Chatbot_MCP_v1/README.md

 - include some RAG capabilities
 - study MCP question and understand concrete applications
 - check multi-agents systems: Langchain & crewai
+- use gitingest.com and some LLM to generate a nice documentation (Gemini output) once RAG and MCP and multiagent added

 ## Other ideas of things to do